PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Introduction

-\paragraph{Contributions} To address the aforementioned drawbacks of previous works, we propose a black-box attack, namely \emph{\underline{P}erturbation by \underline{E}igenvector \underline{A}lignment for Graph Neural \underline{N}etworks \underline{U}nder \underline{T}opology-driven message passing} (\MethodNameFull), which works on the evasion setting.
-Our proposed method can be applied \emph{immediately} to a trained GNN without any per-graph optimization or surrogate model training, only requires the attacker to view the final node-level representations.
-Furthermore, it generalizes beyond node classification and can be directly applied to GNNs trained for arbitrary graph-level objectives, including the largely underexplored graph regression setting.
-We summarize our contributions as follows: \begin{itemize}[leftmargin=8mm] \item We identify a restricted black-box attack surface induced by GNN architectures that explicitly utilize graph topology matrices for message passing. \item We propose a simple, gradient and surrogate-free, restricted black-box attack that injects virtual nodes to maximize differences between clean and perturbed graph representations. \item We provide the first known systematic evaluation of such attacks on graph-level regression tasks, demonstrating that even small perturbations can meaningfully degrade performance on graph regression benchmarks. \end{itemize}
+\paragraph{Contributions} To address the aforementioned drawbacks of previous works, we propose a black-box attack, namely \MethodDesc (\MethodName), which works on the evasion setting.
+Our proposed method can be applied \emph{immediately} to a trained MPNN without any per-graph optimization or surrogate model training, only requiring the attacker to view the final node-level representations.
+Furthermore, it generalizes beyond node classification and can be directly applied to MPNNs trained for arbitrary graph-level objectives, including the largely underexplored graph regression setting.
+We summarize our contributions as follows: \begin{itemize}[leftmargin=8mm] \item We identify a restricted black-box attack surface induced by MPNN architectures that explicitly utilize graph topology matrices for message passing. \item We propose a simple, gradient and surrogate-free, restricted black-box attack that injects virtual nodes to maximize differences between clean and perturbed graph representations. \item We provide the first known systematic evaluation of such attacks on graph-level regression tasks, demonstrating that even small perturbations can meaningfully degrade performance on graph regression benchmarks. \item We evaluate this attack surface over four graph tasks spanning both node-level and graph-level objectives across multiple MPNN architectures, each requiring minimal to no modifications in the attack pipeline, demonstrating the ease of exploiting this vulnerability. \end{itemize}